Azure/azure-sdk-for-js/common/tools/dev-tool/README.md

     - `dev` (link samples to local sources for access to IntelliSense during development)
     - `prep` (prepare samples for local source-linked execution)
     - `run` (execute a sample or all samples within a directory)
-    - `checkNodesVers` (execute samples with different node versions, typically in preparation for release)
+    - `check-node-versions` (execute samples with different node versions, typically in preparation for release)

 The `dev-tool about` command will print some information about how to use the command.
 All commands additionally accept the `--help` argument, which will print information about the usage of that specific command.
 For example, to show help information for the `resolve` command above, issue the command `dev-tool package resolve --help`.